samccone/css-diff/README.md

 CSS Diff
 --------

-Compare two CSS files at a [Parse Tree][1] level.
+Compare two CSS/STYLUS/SCSS files at a [Parse Tree][1] level.
 Useful when you are comparing the output of two versions of a library implemented in different preprocessor libraries.
+This tool makes it simple to see if the compiled output of a stylus file matches the compiled output of a scss file.

 # Using

 ## Command Line

-The command line interface takes 2 paths to css files as well as an options `-v` or `--visual` argument to print the diff.
+The command line interface takes 2 paths to css/styl/scss files as well as an options `-v` or `--visual` argument to print the diff.
 The return value of the invokation with be `true` or `false`.

 * `$ npm install css-diff`
-* `$ node_modules/.bin/css-diff path/to/file.css path/to/file2.css -v`
+* `$ node_modules/.bin/css-diff path/to/file.styl path/to/file2.css -v`

 ## In your code